 The UN's ten-year review of World Summit on Information Society (WSIS) concluded successfully with the adoption of the WSIS+10 Resolution on 16 December 2015.
-While WSIS+10 reached rough consensus on development, security, and human rights issues, there was no consensus on the topic of Internet governance - as happened ten years ago at the WSIS Summit in Tunis.
-The main division between the inter-governmental and the multi-stakeholder approaches to Internet governance remains alive.
+While WSIS+10 reached rough consensus on development, security, and human rights issues, there was no consensus on the topic of internet governance - as happened ten years ago at the WSIS Summit in Tunis.
+The main division between the inter-governmental and the multi-stakeholder approaches to internet governance remains alive.
 To address this division, WSIS+10 reaffirmed three core elements of the 'Tunis compromise':

-First, it extended the IGF mandate for 10 years and reaffirmed its underlying architecture, meaning that Internet governance is addressed under the UN umbrella, but in a multi-stakeholder manner.
+First, it extended the IGF mandate for 10 years and reaffirmed its underlying architecture, meaning that internet governance is addressed under the UN umbrella, but in a multi-stakeholder manner.
 Second, it retained the roles and responsibilities of the stakeholders as outlined in the Tunis Agenda.
 Third, it maintained the element of ambiguity around an enhanced cooperation arrangement, which allows for different interpretations.
 A new element is the request for the strengthening of the IGF.

 At the annual IGF meeting delegates discuss, exchange information and share good practices with each other.
-The IGF facilitates a common understanding of how to maximise Internet opportunities and address risks and challenges that arise.
-The main theme of the 10th annual IGF meeting in João Pessoa, Brazil in November 2015 was: 'Evolution of Internet Governance: Empowering Sustainable Development'.
+The IGF facilitates a common understanding of how to maximise internet opportunities and address risks and challenges that arise.
+The main theme of the 11th annual IGF meeting in Jalisco, Mexico in December 2016 was: 'Enabling inclusive and sustainable growth'.